 It is for this and other reasons that workers’ compensation claims are not always as straightforward as they are meant to be.

-Working with an experienced Marietta workers’ compensation lawyer can help you evaluate your case and determine eligibility for benefits.
+Working with an experienced Marietta attorney can help you evaluate your case and determine eligibility for benefits.
 If you have been injured on the job in Marietta and aren’t sure where to start with your claim, you need to seek legal help.

 Call the offices of the Workers’ Compensation Lawyers Coalition in Marietta today at 470-518-5026 or fill our online form to schedule a free legal consultation with one of our Marietta workers’ compensation lawyers.